-The terms "sole proprietor" and "independent contractor" are both used to discuss small business owners, usually one-person businesses.
-So, are they the same thing?
-What's the difference?
+The terms "sole proprietor" and "independent contractor" are both used to discuss self-employed people.
+The two terms are confusing, so let's straighten out the differences.

 What Is a Sole Proprietor?

-in other words, a sole proprietor is the default business type, for income tax purposes.
-If you start a business, count business expenses and income separately from personal expenses and income, and you do nothing to register your business with your state, you're a sole proprietor.
+A sole proprietor is a one-person business that has not registered with a state as a business entity, such as a corporation, partnership, or LLC. in other words, a sole proprietor is the default business type, for income tax purposes.
+If you start a business, count business expenses and income separately from personal expenses and income, and you do nothing to register your business with your state, you must pay your business taxes as a sole proprietor.

 What Is an Independent Contractor?